 In section 5, applications of the refinement algorithm on three-dimensional meshes, generated by a version of Delaunay triangulation method presented in [3], are carried out.
 This triangulation method is widely accepted due to the quality of the meshes produced.
-However, it presents serious problems, particularly in 3-D, because of the rounding errors which occur in the computer due to problems inherent in this method of triangulation.
+However, it presents serious problems, particularly in 3-D, because of the rounding errors which occur in the computer and which are exacerbated by problems inherent in this method of triangulation itself.
 In [3] a procedure is presented for constructing a three dimensional triangulation similar to Delaunay technique which solves these problems.
-As Delaunay triangulation is constructed on a set of points located on the boundary and inside the domain, it may be that the resulting mesh does not contain all the main edges and faces defined in the boundary or inside the domain.
-This aspect constitutes an open problem and has been studied by several authors, although the proposed solutions are complex.
-The size of the mesh will depend on the complexity of the problem and accuracy of the numerical solution.
+As Delaunay triangulation is constructed on a set of points located on the boundary and inside the domain, it may be that the resulting mesh does not contain all the main edges and faces defined in the boundary or interior domain.
+This aspect constitutes an open problem and has been studied by several authors, although the solutions offered are complex.
+The size of the mesh considered will depend on the complexity of the problem and quality of the solution sought.
 When the meshes are fine we are faced with two problems: on the one hand, the space required to store the mesh; on the other, the time needed to process the information.

 These problems are generally dealt with in everyday use.
 However large the data stored, more swift the process, whilst for greater economy of information, the processing will be more complex.
-One possible solution that satisfies these requirements would entail an appropriate organization of the information, thus minimizing the storage space and also information processing.
+One possible solution that satisfies these requirements would entail an appropriate organization of the information, thus minimizing the storage space and also the information processing.

-The data structures commonly used in mesh problems are based on different arrays that contain mesh information: nodes, edges, faces, tetrahedra, connectivity, genealogy, etc. In some traditional languages it is necessary to oversize these arrays to anticipate mesh changes.
-When refinements are applied, the increase in the number of elements must be estimated.
-Furthermore, when derefinements are carried out, the space of the eliminated elements should be recovered by compacting the arrays.
-All this memory work may lead to significant programming time wastage.
-Recovering memory space also takes time, depending on programming efficiency.
+The data structures traditionally used in mesh problems are based on the different arrays that contain mesh information: nodes, edges, faces, tetrahedra, connectivity, genealogy, etc. Generally, in languages such as FORTRAN it is important to oversize these arrays to anticipate mesh changes.
+When refinements are necessary, the increase in the number of elements must be estimated.
+When derefinements are carried out, the space of the eliminated elements should be recovered by compacting the arrays.

+All this memory work may lead to significant time wastage in programming, time better spent on other tasks.
+Recovering space also takes time, depending on programming efficiency.

-Some problems are solved through the development of languages such as C, Fortran 90, Fortran 95, etc., where memory may be used dynamically: when memory is needed, it is obtained from the system, and it may be returned when it is not needed and thus used again.
-The recovery and compacting of memory is left to the operating system, so the programming efforts may be concentrated on other aspects of the problem.
+Some problems are solved with the development of languages such as C. With C memory may be used dynamically: when memory is needed, it is obtained from the system, and it may be returned when it is not needed and thus used again.
+The recovery and compacting of memory is left to the operating system, so the programming may be concentrated on other aspects of the problem.

-Structures are another advantage of C. They allow a clearer organization of information, thus facilitating the programming.
+Structures are another advantage of C. They allow for a clearer organization of information, thus facilitating the programming.
 In the structures, information for each element is grouped, independently of the type of data being treated.
-This does not save used memory space for storage, but does provide more program clarity.
+This does not save used memory space for storage, but does provide more clarity in the programs.

 The pointers are another tool.
-In C, objects can be named indirectly using references to their memory positions.
+In C objects can be referenced indirectly using direction finders to the positions the memory takes up.
 We will see that this provides considerable savings when passing information between modules and increases the efficiency of information organization.

-Considerable progress has been made with C++ that extends the concept of structure to class.
+Considerable progress has been made with C++ that extends the concept of structure to that of class.
 A class contains all the operations which can be carried out with it and also element information.
 In other words, a type of data based on the element is established.